-To me the teachings of the Church on sex don't separate me from that family, as promiscuity did: they allow me, and everyone else, to participate.
+The teachings of the Church on sex don't separate me from that family, as promiscuity did: they allow me, and everyone else, to participate.
 They invite us all to contribute: our purity, our talents, our brokenness.
 They invite everyone to sit at the table around which the Holy Family, which is to say the human family, is gathered: all those who for whatever reason cannot, or are not moved to, raise a family; the old, the unattractive, the disabled and poor; the misfits and malcontents and die-hard solitaries, the temperamentally unsuited and vocationally unavailable; the sexually, emotionally and physically damaged, wounded, and disordered.

 Because we are all disordered, in our ways, and we are all responsible for what we do as adults, and we all fail in our duty to the children of the world.
 We all want the person with whom our children comes in contact to be pure, but we don’t want to be pure ourselves.
 We want the priest to be pure, and we want to plaster our city streets with billboards of soft-core porn lesbians getting it on in Guess bras.
 The guy who is always trying to get you into bed is often also the first one who will tell you he screens his daughter’s dates and if anything ever happened to her, he’d kill the guy.
 I’m someone’s daughter, too.
 We’re all someone’s daughter or son.
-So the teachings of the Church strike me as beautifully reflective of the fact that everybody—married, single, straight, gay, young, old—has a part to play.
+So the teachings of the Church are beautifully reflective of the fact that everybody—married, single, straight, gay, young, old—has a part to play.
 Everyone is invited to welcome, rejoice in, marvel at, and support new life and all life.
 Everyone is invited to contribute toward the healing of the festering sexual wound at the heart of mankind.

 I have pondered this deeply, and at length, and have come to conclude that I can't be sleeping around, and watching porn, and using people as objects, sexually or otherwise, and claim to be any much better than a pederast priest.
 And at any rate, if I am doing those things, I am certainly not helping.
 Sober alcoholics sometimes say you're always moving either toward or away from a drink.
 You're always moving either toward or away from helping the pederast priest, and the children he's molesting or may molest in the future.

-On the way home (I was walking), I ran across a kid on a back street/alley who was practicing on his skateboard.
+Last Saturday afternoon around 4:30, I went to Confession.
+Walking home.
+I ran across a kid on a back street/alley who was practicing on his skateboard.
 He’d found a mangy strip of sidewalk and he was practicing, he was learning, he was completely absorbed with his skateboard.
 He made his way down, teetering a bit, but he stayed on the board, and when he hit a bump, he made a small tentative jump.
 And as soon as he got to the end of whatever he’d decreed was his strip, he hopped off, turned the board around, and proceeded to start in the other direction.
 You just knew he’d been up and down this little strip hundreds of times already, determined, absorbed, dreaming.
 He had a beautiful face, he’d grow up and break hearts, but right now he was maybe 10, a kid with a mission: learning to skate.
 And it was just one of those moments that are unexpected, that you can’t plan for, that happen so fast you’d miss it if you weren’t paying attention, but you know, I got a little pang.
 This kid on his skateboard, it will keep going on, none of us are here forever, but may there always be a springtime and a kid in a T-shirt and his hair hanging in his eyes learning to skate.